vidbina/vidbina.github.io/_posts/2016-03-18-secure-github-pages.markdown

 </html>
 {% endhighlight %}

-If you're okay with all the "defacing", just go ahead and jump into Kloudsec.
 Essentially whatever happens here is that Kloudsec simply adds script tags to your pages.
-Somewhere it kind of creeps me out that they do it for me.
+Some service providers require you to do it yourself, but the Kloudsec team just wanted to be helpful and take another worry off your shoulders.
+Somewhere it kind of creeps me out that they do it for me, but I get why they did it.

 ## CA Housekeeping